 The Fifth Avenue has an underground carpark that is well lit and even has quite ample visitor lots despite its small size.

-To access the development, you will need a residents key card or you will have to buzz up to be let in as a visitor.
+To access the development, you will need a resident key card or you will have to buzz up to be let in as a visitor.
 We were pleasantly surprised at the additional security here, which is not so common at the older developments.
-Bonus: the lobby area is air conditioned as well!
+Bonus: the lobby area is air-conditioned as well!

 There is a small jacuzzi at the swimming pool area as well.

-Water feature at the sides give it a bit of a Balinese resort feel to the development.
+Water feature at the sides gives it a bit of a Balinese resort feel to the development.

 You do get a walking path, but because its a small development, it won’t take you long at all to cover the perimeter of it.